The Psychology Behind Realistic Goal Setting

 What Is A Personal Concern?

-In SLT and Positive PERFORMANCE Psychology, a personal concern arises when there is a conflict between what we want and what we expect.
+In SLT and Positive Performance Psychology, a personal concern arises when there is a conflict between what we want and what we expect.
 Personal concerns fall into two categories:

-In both cases, the expectation of a negative outcome creates emotional discord.
+In both cases, the expectation of a negative outcome creates emotional tension.
 Understanding and addressing these personal concerns is essential for achieving clarity and resolving internal conflicts.
 This is where FOCUSED ACTION comes into play, enabling individuals to create strategic, goal-directed plans to resolve their concerns efficiently.

 Self-Learning For Goal Resolution